Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 How to use life insurance to pay for retirement

-No. While withdrawing from your cash value is considered a loan on your policy, you’re not required to pay back this loan.
-Just know that if you don’t pay it back, the amount of cash value that you withdraw is deducted from your death benefit.
+While withdrawing from your cash value is considered a loan on your policy, you’re not required to pay back this loan.
+But be aware that if you don’t pay it back, the amount of cash value that you withdraw is deducted from your death benefit.

 How to withdraw from your policy’s cash value

 To physically access the money, you’ll need to contact your insurance company.
 Some insurers have online forms you can fill out, while others require you to make a phone call or mail in a request.
-You can also reach out to your insurer or log in to your policyholder portal to find out how much cash value you’ve accumulated.
+Alternatively, reach out to your insurer or log in to your policyholder portal to find out how much cash value you’ve accumulated.

 To prevent any back-and-forth, clearly state how much money you’d like to withdraw, and your preferred payment method — such as direct deposit or cheque.